kel-o/sdet-takehome/README.md

 # Engineering Take Home Exercise

 Welcome to the Calendly Take Home assignment!
-This exercise will focus on a Service Oriented Architecture (SOA) exercise.
+This exercise will focus on testing a Service Oriented Architecture (SOA).

 # Getting Started